 Soft, wireless optogenetic brain implants for multiplexing brain dynamics

 Images of wireless dual-channel brain implant (left) and animal with a device implanted (Middle).

 In vivo demonstration of actuating mechanisms by which channels are selected.

 Simultaneous/independent control of multiple animals

 Low power battery-free wireless telemetry for high-throughput phenotyping of neural pathways

 Fear behavior with wireless optoinhibition of the amygdala

-- Wireless platform electronics for photodynamic therapy
+- AI-enabled wireless telemetry for the photodynamic therapy